SanjanaRokkam99/log-analysis-project/README.md

 ## Step -4
 Running the queries:

-    Run log.py using:  $ python logs.py > reports.txt
+    Run log.py using:  $ python log.py

 The output is redirected to reports.txt file
+    $python log.py > reports.txt